jackpoll4100/Demiplane2Roll20/README.md

 -I've tested with all currently available character sheets in Demiplane and I think everything should be working but if new sheets are added it may take me a little bit to add them to implementation, there are small code changes I need to make if new sheet types get added.

 -If you collapse your roll results, the tool can only show what is in the collapsed view in roll20.
 This means the subheader and other things that are hidden in collapsed mode will not appear in Roll20.
 The tool should work as normal otherwise, and if you want the additional information, just toggle the dice view to be uncollapsed.

+-The Cyberpunk character sheet was recently released, I haven't had added it yet but should have support for it soon.